What is a carer?

 You may provide a range of support, including:

-- interpreting for someone who is deaf or who does not have Chinese/ English as their first language
+- Interpreting for someone who is deaf or who does not have Chinese/ English as the first language

 Anyone can become a carer, no matter their age, gender or background.
 You may care for someone who has a long-term health condition or someone who needs support after an accident or sudden illness.
 The care you provide could be short- or long-term.
 You may or may not live with the person you are a carer for.